zipizap/vendingMaxine/README.md

 Once user logs in: **WebCollections**
 - table showing all collections bellonging to the user
-- one collection per line, with collection name (linked to **WebCollectionHistory) and last-modification CollectionState, date, modified-by user
+- one collection per line, with collection name (linked to **WebCollectionDashboard**) and last-modification CollectionState, date, modified-by user
 -- If CollectionState is "Completed" or "Failed" (but not "Running") then show a button "Edit Collection" (leading to **WebCollectionEdit**)
 - Somewhere have a button "Create collection" (leading to **WebCollectionNew**)